GRIDAPPSD/app-deconfliction/competing-apps/README.md

 ```` bash
 class DeconflictionMethod:
   def __init__(self, ConflictMatrix):
 ````

 During pipeline framework initialization the configured DeconflictionMethod class is imported and the constructor called.
 A reference to the ConflictMatrix is passed in the constructor and typically the implementation will save this away in a class variable for later use in the deconflict() method.
 This same ConflictMatrix reference can be used throughout the deconfliction pipeline instance even as the ConflictMatrix is being continuously updated.
-Typically a class variable will be set to the ConflictMatrix reference passed to the constructor in order to make it available to other class methods as such:
+Typically a class variable will be set to the ConflictMatrix reference passed to the constructor in order to make it available to other class methods such as:

 ```` bash
   def __init__(self, ConflictMatrix):